VMS-6511/VMS-6511.github.io/_pages/in_submission.md

 ### Privacy, Memorization, & Copyright

 The Revealed Preferences of Pre-authorized Licenses and Their Ethical Implications for Generative Models
 **Suriyakumar, V.M.**, P. Menell, D. Hadfield-Menell, A. Wilson.
-GenLaw Workshop at ICML 2024.
+GenLaw Workshop at ICML 2024. (by request)

 ### Security & Safety